gL1nt/Cirrus/README.md

 ## Requirements

 In order to run Cirrus you must have the ‘gmpy’, ‘pyasn1’, and ‘pyopenssl’ pip packages installed.
 Additionally, a development installation of gmp is required.
 In Ubuntu the package name for this is ‘libgmp3-dev’.
-Running the integration tests requires openssl.
+Running the integration tests requires OpenSSL.

 If you are interested in launching common factor attacks against absurdly large swaths of the Internet, check out the [EFF SSL Observatory](https://www.eff.org/observatory).